 Performance is central to the determination of any annual incentive payouts.
-Performance assessment is based on objectives that, where appropriate, are linked to Group or divisional key performance indicators or individual strategic or personal targets (see "Link between pay and performance" section above for further details on performance measurement / assessment).
+Performance assessment is based on objectives that, where appropriate, are linked to Group or divisional key performance indicators or individual strategic or personal targets.

 Overall expenditure on annual incentives is reviewed by the Remuneration Committee at the end of each year taking into account the performance of the business.